 MSCM has an incentive to recommend these Custodians due to the services they provide MSCM.
 Beyond those services, MSCM does not currently receive or anticipate receiving research or other soft dollar benefits from brokers or third parties in connection with Client securities transactions.
-To the extent MSCM receives other "soft dollar" benefits, it will only do so within the Section 28(e) safe harbor provided by the Investment Advisers Act of 1940.
+To the extent MSCM receives other "soft dollar" benefits, it will only do so within the Section 28(e) safe harbor provided by the Advisers Act.